Local woman has hundreds of facebook statuses ready to go for celebrities yet to die - The Beaverton

 From that day on Patel vowed to adopt the newspaper practice of writing obituaries in advance.

-“I started the crucial of listing every living celebrity I could think of and eulogizing them in advance.
-At first I was doing it alphabetically, but when Mary Tyler Moore died I was still stuck on Anthony Anderson.
+“I started the crucial work of listing every living celebrity I could think of and eulogizing them in advance.
+At first I was doing alphabetically, but when Mary Tyler Moore died I was still stuck on Anthony Anderson.
 I knew I needed a better way.”

 Following this setback, Ms. Patel developed a system to determine the order of celebrities to preemptively mourn.
 Using a rubric of age, sickness, level of fame, and “it factor” she was able to determine a more efficient order in which to write her posts.